caraweisman/abSENSE/README.md

 A supplemental visualization script, __Plot_abSENSE.py__, performs the same analysis as above, but for one gene at a time, and also produces a visualization of the results (see PAPER CITATION).
 It is run in the same way, except that it also requires specifying which single gene in the bitscore input file you wish to analyze.

-To run abSENSE on a given bitscore and distance file, on GENEID contained in the bitscore file, simply type:
+To run abSENSE on gene GENEID contained in a given bitscore with a given distance file, type:

 __python abSENSE_plot.py --distfile (NAME OF DISTANCE FILE) --scorefile (NAME OF SCORE FILE) --gene GENEID__